On the stability and instability of Kelvin-Stuart cat's-eye flows: Numerical results

 When $\epsilon = 0.1$, we obtain the generalized eigenvalues $\sigma$ for $\alpha = \frac 1 2$ and $\alpha = \frac 1 3$, and plot them in Figure \ref{fig:tenthFig-mul}.
 Since there exist two positive eigenvalues of \eqref{eigen-modu-app}, it indicates that when $\ep = 0.1$, the steady state is linearly modulationally unstable for $\alpha = \frac 1 2$ and $\alpha = \frac 1 3$, which justifies our analytical results in Section 4.
 More precisely, as explained in Remark \ref{modulational-remark}, the number of modulational unstable eigenvalues for $\omega_\ep$ with $\ep\ll1$ is $2$, and our numerical results for $\ep=0.1$ coincide with the theoretical analysis. \fi

-Our numerical results provide us an interesting information.
+Our numerical results provide an interesting piece of information.
 Figure \ref{fig:eleventhFig} shows the correspondence between the positive real parts of the unstable eigenvalues and $\ep$ for $\alpha={1\over2}, {1\over3}$.
 When $\alpha = \frac{1}{2}$, as $\ep$ grows from $0$ to $0.4$, there are two unstable directions with the same positive growth rates $0.186$ in the beginning, and then one of them decreases to $0$ at $\ep = 0.16$ while the other slowly increases up to $0.235$.
 This result compares well with the result in Figure 3 of \cite{pierrehumbert1982two}.
 Similarly, when $\alpha = \frac{1}{3}$, there are two unstable directions with positive growth rates.
 One of them decreases to $0$ at $\ep = 0.14$ and the other slowly increases up to $0.210$.
 This indicates that the number of unstable eigenvalues changes from $2$ to $1$ as $\ep$ grows far from $0$.
-From the analytical perspective, the area of the trapped region of the cat's eye is getting larger and the effect of the projection term is increasing as $\ep$ grows.
+From the analytical perspective, the area of the trapped region of the cat's-eye flow is getting larger and the effect of the projection term is increasing as $\ep$ grows.
 Thus, the value of the quadratic form $ b_{\alpha, 2}$ in \eqref{func-b2-alpha} increases, which leads to a decrease in the number of negative directions of $L_{\alpha,e} |_{\overline{R(B_\alpha)}} $ as well as the unstable eigenvalues.

 If we take $\alpha$ close to $0$, then the numerical simulations could only give us one unstable eigenvalue for $\ep$ small enough.
 Indeed, there are exactly $2$ unstable eigenvalues in this case by Remark \ref{modulational-remark}.
 We explain why numerically there is only one unstable eigenvalue for $\ep$ small enough.
 Note that we use the Hermite functions as the basis of $\tilde X_\ep$, and these functions decay very fast (with a Gaussian rate $e^{-y^2/2}$) near $\pm\infty$.
-As one of the negative direction of $\tilde A_{\ep,\alpha}$ is $(1-\gamma_\ep^2)^{\alpha\over2}e^{i\alpha(\theta_\ep-x)}$ decaying like $\sech^{\alpha}(y)$ near $\pm\infty$ by Corollary \ref{A-L-dec-e-alpha}, the eigenfunction of the unstable eigenvalue with lower growth rate might decay not so fast for $\alpha\ll1$, and our numerical simulations could only detect the low frequency part of the eigenfunctions (we pick $N=7$).
-If we take $N$ to be larger than 20, then the amount of computation will increase dramatically.
+As one of the negative directions of $\tilde A_{\ep,\alpha}$ is $(1-\gamma_\ep^2)^{\alpha\over2}e^{i\alpha(\theta_\ep-x)}$ decaying like $\sech^{\alpha}(y)$ near $\pm\infty$ by Corollary \ref{A-L-dec-e-alpha}, the eigenfunction corresponding to the unstable eigenvalue with smaller growth rate may decay more slowly for $\alpha\ll1$, and our numerical simulations only detect the low-frequency part of the eigenfunctions (we pick $N=7$).
+If we take $N$ to be larger than 20, then the computational cost increases dramatically.